FOREX-Dollar in doldrums amid Ukraine hopes, traders weigh Fed's rate plans | Business

 A phone call between U.S. President Joe Biden and Chinese leader Xi Jinping later on Friday, with the U.S. warning China not to provide support to Russia, added a further layer of geopolitical risk.
 Meanwhile, sterling ticked higher and remained on track for its first winning week in four, overcoming the hiccup from the Bank of England's dovish comments after raising rates for a third consecutive meeting on Thursday.

 The yen remained near a six-year low after the Bank of Japan left its ultra-accommodative policy settings unchanged on Friday, as widely expected, leaving it an outlier among developed-world central banks which are exiting pandemic emergency measures.
-"A more favourable diplomatic backdrop between Russia-Ukraine appears to developing and there's more (dollar index) downside to be had if momentum moves toward a ceasefire," Westpac strategists wrote in a client note.
+"For markets at least, peak concern over Ukraine appears to be behind, and the focus has shifted to the central banks," said Shinichiro Kadota, senior FX strategist at Barclays in Tokyo.

-Sterling added 0.05% to $1.31525, putting it on track for a 0.87% weekly advance, despite the BoE softening its language around the need for future rate hikes to "might be appropriate" from "likely to be appropriate."
-The risk-sensitive Australian dollar was little changed at $0.73725, putting it on track for a 1.08% weekly advance.
+Sterling added 0.15% to $1.3166, putting it on track for a 0.97% weekly advance, despite the BoE softening its language around the need for future rate hikes to "might be appropriate" from "likely to be appropriate."
+The risk-sensitive Australian dollar rallied 0.38% to $0.7403, putting it on track for a 1.51% weekly advance.
 That would make it six winning weeks out of the past seven, after notching a 1.07% decline last week.

-The yen weakened 0.14% to 118.775 per dollar, not far from a six-year trough of 119.13 reached Wednesday, and was on course for a 1.24% weekly decline, following a 2.26% slump the previous period, which was its worst in two years.
+The dollar added 0.14% to 118.775 yen, putting it not far from the six-year peak of 119.13 reached Wednesday, and was on course for a 1.26% weekly gain, following a 2.31% jump the previous period, which was its best in two years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)